Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Numerical Experiments

 \subsubsection{Benchmark methods}

 There is a large number of algorithms that have been proposed for CS problems.
-However, our focus is on evaluating the performance of algorithms directly developed to solve \eqref{rso}.
-Therefore, we select five ones shown in Table \ref{tab:algs} where {\tt Hard} is called the iterative hard thresholding \cite{blumensath2008iterative}, {\tt Half} represents the iterative half thresholding \cite{xu2012}, and {\tt p-FPC} stands for $p$-thresholding fixed point continuation \cite{peng2018global} (where we fix $p=2/3$).
+However, our focus is on evaluating the performance of algorithms directly developed to solve problem \eqref{rso}.
+Therefore, we select 6 ones shown in Table \ref{tab:algs} where {IHT$_0$} is called the iterative hard thresholding \cite{blumensath2008iterative}, {IHT$_{1/2}$} represents the iterative half thresholding \cite{xu2012}, and {TFPC$_{2/3}$} stands for $q$-thresholding fixed point continuation \cite{peng2018global} (where we fix $q=2/3$).
 Their main updates take the form of